rdfjs/rdfjs.github.io/README.md

-# W3C RDFJS RDF JavaScript Libraries Community Group
+# W3C RDFJS Community Group

-**Description**: The RDF JavaScript Libraries Community Group discusses implementations of libraries for working with RDF and Linked Data in ECMAScript platforms like Web browsers and Node.js.
+**Description**: The W3C RDFJS RDF JavaScript Libraries Community Group discusses implementations of libraries for working with RDF and Linked Data in ECMAScript platforms like Web browsers and Node.js.

 | Predicate | Object |
 |-----------|--------|